nrinaudo/kantan.parsers/README.md

 parser.run("foa")
 ```

-With a strictly non-backtracking parser, this will always fail, even though `"foa"` is perfectly valid input.
+With a strictly non-backtracking parser, this will fail, even though `"foa"` is perfectly valid input.
 Ideally,
 you'd rewrite the parser so that there is no ambiguity - so that the left hand side and right hand side do not start
 the same way - but that's not always possible.
 In this scenario, you can make the left hand side backtracking (by using
 the `backtrack` method), and everything will behave as you'd expect.